Conduitry/defiler/API.md

 The file's contents can also be updated by getting or setting `text`, which is a string.

-Mutating the `bytes` `Buffer` will not be reflected in `text`, but reassigning the entire `bytes` or `text` properties will keep the other in sync.
+Mutations to the `bytes` `Buffer` will not be reflected in `text`, but reassigning the entire `bytes` or `text` properties will keep the other in sync.

 ### `enc`

 The assumed encoding for the file.
-Defaults to `'utf8'`, and must be one of Node.js's supported encodings.
+Defaults to `'utf8'`.
+Must be one of Node.js's supported encodings.
 Changing this in the middle of processing a file can cause confusing behavior, and is not recommended.

 # `Defiler`

 ## Constructor

-### `new Defiler()`
+### `new Defiler({ dir, read = true, enc = 'utf8', watch = true, debounce = 10, transform, generators = [] })`

-A new `Defiler` instance to represent a collection of watched physical files and generated files, and transforms to run on them.
+A new `Defiler` instance to represent a collection of physical files and virtual files, a transform to run on them, and additional generators.

-## Properties

-### `status`

-The current status of the `Defiler`.
-This is `null` before `exec` has been called; `false` after `exec` has been called but before the initial wave of processing has completed; and `true` once the initial wave of processing is complete.
-It then remains unchanged as watched files are updated.

-### `origFiles`

-A map of (original) relative paths to `File` instances for the original physical files.

-### `files`

-A map of original relative paths to `File` instances for the transformed files.

-### `origPaths`

-A sorted array of the relative paths of all of the physical files.
-This can be used whether or not we've completed the initial wave of processing.

-## Configuration

-### `dir({ dir, read = true, enc = 'utf8', watch = true, debounce = 10 }, ...)`

-Register one or more input directories.
+- Directory configuration
 	- `dir` - the directory to watch
-- `read` - _(optional)_ whether to actually read in the contents of the files in this directory.
-If `false`, the files will still be run through all of the transforms, but they will have null `bytes` and `text`
+	- `read` - _(optional)_ whether to actually read in the contents of the files in the directory.
+Defaults to `true`.
+If `false`, the files will still be run through the transform, but they will have null `bytes` and `text`
-- `enc` - _(optional)_ encoding to use for files read in from this directory.
-Defaults to `'utf8'`, but this can also be changed for individual files (see `enc`, above)
+	- `enc` - _(optional)_ encoding to use for files read in from the directory.
+Defaults to `'utf8'`.
+This can also be changed for individual files (see [`enc`](#enc))
-- `watch` - _(optional)_ whether to actually watch this directory for changes.
-If `false`, the files will still be run through all of the transforms, but any changes to them will not be
+	- `watch` - _(optional)_ whether to actually watch the directory for changes.
+Defaults to `true`.
+If `false`, the files will still be run through the transform, but any changes to them will not be
 	- `debounce` - _(optional)_ The length of the timeout in milliseconds to use to debounce incoming events from `fs.watch`.
+Defaults to 10.
 Multiple events are often emitted for a single change, and events can also be emitted before `fs.stat` reports the changes.
 Defiler will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file before handling it.
-Defaults to 10ms, which Works On My Machine
+The default of 10ms Works On My Machine

-Returns the `Defiler` instance for chaining.

-### `transform(transform, ...)`

-Register one or more new transforms to be applied to all files.
+- Transform configuration

-- `transform({ defiler, path, file, get })` - a transform function, which is passed an object containing the `Defiler` instance, the original `path` of the file, the `File` instance to mutate, and a function `get(path)` (see "The `get(path)` function" below).
+	- `transform({ defiler, file, get })` - a transform function, which is passed an object containing the `Defiler` instance, the `File` instance to mutate, and a function `get(path)` (see [the `get(path)` function](#the-getpath-function)).
 The transform function can return a `Promise` to indicate when it's done

-Each file will have all transforms called on it, in the order that they were registered.

-Returns the `Defiler` instance for chaining.

-### `generator({ path: generator, ... })`

-Register one or more new generated files, not directly sourced from a physical file.

-- `path` - the relative path of the file to register the generator for
+- Generator configuration
-- `generator({ defiler, file, get })` - a generator function, which is passed an object containing the `Defiler` instance, a new `File` instance to mutate containing only a path, and a function `get(path)` (see "The `get(path)` function" below).
-The generator function can return a `Promise` to indicate when it's done
+	- `generators` - an array of generator functions, each of the form `generator({ defiler, get })`.
+Each generator is passed an object containing the `Defiler` instance and a function `get(path)` (see [the `get(path)` function](#the-getpath-function)).
+Each generator function can return a `Promise` to indicate when it's done

-Returns the `Defiler` instance for chaining.
+## Properties

+### `paths`

+A `Set` of the original relative paths of all of the physical files.
+(This does not include virtual files.)
+This will be available by the time your transform or generators are called, even if not all of the individual files have been read in yet.

+### `files`

+A `Map` of original relative paths to `File` instances for the transformed files.
+(This includes physical and virtual files.)
+During the initial wave of processing, this will only contain the files that are done being transformed.

 ## Execution

 ### `exec()`

 Start the Defiler running.
-No additional configuration (registering input directories, transforms, or generated files) can happen after this.

 Returns a promise that resolves when the initial wave of processing is complete.

 ## Operation

-### `file(file)`
+### `add(file)`

-Manually insert a non-physical `File`, running it through all the transforms.
+Manually insert a virtual `File`, running it through the transform.

-For convenience, you can also call this with a plain old JavaScript object, and a new `File` instance will be created for you with fields `Object.assign`ed from the object.
+For convenience, you can also call this with a plain old JavaScript object, and a new `File` instance will be created for you with properties `Object.assign`ed from the object.

-Returns a `Promise` to indicate when all processing is complete.

 ### `depend(dependent, path)`

-Register that `dependent` depends on `path`.
-When the file at `path` changes, the file at `dependent` will be automatically re-transformed Re-transforming a physical file will use the version of it that was last read into memory.
-Re-transforming a generated file will call its generator again.
+Manually register that `dependent` depends on `path`.
+When the file at `path` changes, the file at `dependent` will be automatically re-transformed.

+Defiler will typically call this automatically (via [the `get(path)` function](#the-getpath-function)), and so you shouldn't need to call it unless you're doing something peculiar.

 ## The `get(path)` function

-Transforms and generators are both passed a `get` function.
+The transform and generators are all passed a `get` function.
 This waits for a file or array of files to be ready and retrieves the `File` instance(s).

-- `path` - the path, or array of paths, to wait for to become available
+- `path` - the path, or array of paths, to wait for to become available and to then return

 Returns a `Promise` resolving to the `File` instance or an array of `File` instances.

-This can be asked for physical, generated, or manually added files.
+This can be asked for physical or virtual files.
 If you ask for a file during the initial wave of processing before it is available, Defiler will wait for the file to be ready and transformed.
-If it ever happens that every in-progress file is waiting for a file to become available, the deadlock will be broken by Defiler resolving all of the pending `Promise`s to `undefined`.
+If it ever happens that every in-progress file is waiting for a file to become available, the deadlock will be broken by Defiler resolving all of the pending `File`s to `undefined`.
 This may happen multiple times during the initial wave of processing.

-This will also register the file being transformed/generated as depending on the file or files in `path`, using the `depend` method, above.
-Once the initial wave of processing is complete, any changes to dependencies will cause their dependents to be re-transformed/re-generated.
+When used in your transform, this will also register the file being transformed as depending on the file or files in `path`, using the [`depend` method](#dependdependent-path).
+Once the initial wave of processing is complete, any changes to dependencies will cause their dependents to be re-transformed.
+When used in a generator, this will register the generator as depending on the file on files in `path`, and any changes to dependencies will cause the generator to be re-run.

 ## Events

-`Defiler` extends Node's `EventEmitter`, and emits four kinds of events.
+`Defiler` extends Node's `EventEmitter`, and emits these events:

-### `origFile({ defiler, file })`
+### `read({ defiler, file })`

-An `origFile` event is emitted when the original version of a physical file has been read in.
+A `read` event is emitted when the original version of a physical file has been read in.
 It's emitted with an object containing the `Defiler` instance and the `File` instance.

-### `file({ defiler, path, file })`
+### `file({ defiler, file })`

-A `file` event is emitted after all transforms on a file are complete.
-It's emitted with an object containing the `Defiler` instance, the file's original relative `path`, and the fully transformed `File` instance.
+A `file` event is emitted after a file has been transformed.
+It's emitted with an object containing the `Defiler` instance and the transformed `File` instance.

-### `deleted({ defiler, path })`
+### `deleted({ defiler, file })`

 A `deleted` event is emitted when a watched physical file has been deleted.
-It's emitted with an object containing the `Defiler` instance and the (original) relative `path` to the file.
+It's emitted with an object containing the `Defiler` instance and the transformed version of the deleted `File`.

-### `error({ defiler, path, file, error })`
+### `error({ defiler, file, error })`

-An `error` event is emitted if a file transform or a file generator throws an exception or returns a `Promise` that rejects.
-It's emitted with an object containing the `Defiler` instance, the file's original relative `path`, the `File` instance that caused the error, and the thrown `error`.
+An `error` event is emitted if the transform throws an exception or returns a `Promise` that rejects.
+It's emitted with an object containing the `Defiler` instance, the `File` instance that caused the error, and the thrown `error`.

+### `error({ defiler, generator, error })`

+An `error` event is also emitted if a generator throws an exception or returns a `Promise` that rejects.
+It's emitted with an object containing the `Defiler` instance, the `generator` function that threw the error, and the thrown `error`.